aenzenh/aenzenh/README.md

-My research focus is on using physics simulations for robotics automation and computer graphics animation.
+My research focus is using physics simulations for robotics automation and computer graphics animation.
 In particular, I am working on differentiable physics formulations for machine-learning-based optimization for control problems.

 <!--
 **aenzenh/aenzenh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.